Zingy, sweet and sour, fruity and bourbon laced.

 Sweetened, soured and diluted bourbon.

 Aromatised, tamed bourbon with complex maraschino notes.
 Basically, a Whiskey Old Fashioned with maraschino in place of sugar syrup.
-Best to bypass the
+Surprisingly dry,

 An orange influenced, sweet and sour whiskey cocktail.